 Field/Upland hunting boots

 Upland hunting boots typically come with construction with more balance, breathability, and durability in mind.
 Most of the time, they come constructed with nylon, mesh, and full-grain leather; combined, they are very durable.
 You’ll usually use them on flat terrain where you have fewer ups and downs on the ground with grass around.
-They aren’t a great option if you’re a mountain lover, especially elk hunter.
+They aren’t a great option if you’re a mountain lover, especially an elk hunter.
 These boots typically go just over the ankle, which you’ll find similar to regular hiking boots.

 Mountain hunting boots

-If you’re planning to go hunting on the mountain or a hunting area with many ups and downs, or hills, get a pair of mountain boots.
+If you’re planning to go hunting on the mountain or a hunting area with many ups and downs of hills, get a pair of mountain boots.
 These boots come with more traction than the upland boots that can help you stay firm even on loose terrain and keep climbing.
 They will have better insolations inside since the mountains are usually cooler than the lower grounds.
 These boots’ height is usually the same as the field or upland boots, sometimes higher than that.

 Rubber/Wading hunting boots